 If you are interested in a chemise sewing pattern; or peasant style night dress checkout the tutorial or a simple cami slip dress pattern and tutorial or a Sleeveless Pajama top or a simple strappy camisole check them out.

 You need the following measurements for sewing a nighty

 Shoulder width – From one tip of the shoulder to the other.
 Halve this measurement for this pattern..

 Bust round – Divide this measure by 4

 Neck depth and neck width – as per the table given below as per the bust round or your own measurement

 Height – Decide on the height you need (Anywhere from knee to ankle) Add 3 inches to this, for seam allowance and hem.

-You can either make the pattern on a paper or draw directly on the cloth with chalk.
-If you are directly marking on the cloth take the front and back pieces and fold in half and take the folded side as AB in the diagram and start marking.
+You can either make the pattern on a paper, or draw directly on the cloth with chalk.
+If you are directly marking on the cloth, take the front and back pieces, fold them in half, take the folded side as AB in the diagram, and start marking.

 The main marking points are

 - B- I – Flare